 If you need further inspiration, check out our Glossary of Poetic Terms.
 It may help nudge if you get stuck.

-Poetry Writing Exercises for Beginners
+Poetry for Beginners (Exercises to Try)

 Still scratching your head when it comes to writing poetry?
 Try one or all of these poetry writing exercises.
 Writing exercises are a great way to get your creative juices flowing.